duke-malaria-collaboratory/BRAVA/README.md

     Run it **locally** with:
     ``` sh
-    snakemake --cores {NCORES} # NCORES = number of cores, ie. without parallelization use snakemake --cores 1.
+    snakemake --cores {NCORES} --stats output/stats # NCORES = number of cores, ie. without parallelization use snakemake --cores 1.
 You can use snakemake -n to see how many jobs you'll need given the number of targets and quality scores you put in the config file.
+The stats command produces a JSON file where you can see statistics about your run, such as runtime.
     ```

     To run the workflow on an **HPC with Slurm**: